Can a Mediterranean diet lower my risk of Alzheimer's?

 You may know that a Mediterranean diet — rich in fruits, vegetables, olive oil, legumes, whole grains and fish — offers many heart-healthy benefits.
 But a Mediterranean diet may also benefit your brain.

 Studies show people who closely follow a Mediterranean diet are less likely to have Alzheimer's disease than people who don't follow the diet.

 - Reduce the risk of mild cognitive impairment (MCI) — a transitional stage between the cognitive decline of normal aging and the more-serious memory problems caused by dementia or Alzheimer's disease

 - Reduce the risk of MCI progressing into Alzheimer's disease

-It's unclear why following a Mediterranean diet may protect brain function.
-Researchers speculate that making healthy food choices may improve cholesterol and blood sugar levels and overall blood vessel health — all factors that may reduce the risk of MCI or Alzheimer's disease.
+Researchers speculate that making healthy food choices may improve cholesterol and blood sugar levels and overall blood vessel health, which may in turn reduce the risk of MCI or Alzheimer's disease.

-Studies of the effects of diet on dementia are dependent on the recall of the participants — problematic when some of those studied have memory troubles.
-More research is needed to know to what degree a Mediterranean diet prevents Alzheimer's or slows the progression of cognitive decline.
+More research and clinical trials are needed to know to what degree a Mediterranean diet prevents Alzheimer's or slows the progression of cognitive decline.
 Nonetheless, eating a healthy diet is important to stay physically and mentally fit.